 Author: Richard Barbrook

-CHOICE OR PARTICIPATION? by Richard Barbrook
+CHOICE OR PARTICIPATION?

-In January 1991, the Bristol radio station For The People (FTP) was relaunched as Galaxy.
+An Analysis of British Radio in the 1990s Radio in the Recession In January 1991, the Bristol radio station For The People (FTP) was relaunched as Galaxy.
 Instead of a name promising community service, the Bristol station now shares the same trademark as a chocolate bar.
-This change in image symbolised the final stage in the corporate takeover of the […]
+This change in image symbolised the final stage in the corporate takeover […]

 Read more